 Naproxen EC and standard naproxen have both been shown to be efficacious and well tolerated in rheumatoid arthritis and osteoarthritis.
-Theric coatings generally do not protect against systemic adverse effects, however it may be that the EC formulation causes fewer GI side effects though literature is conflicting.
+17 Enteric coatings generally do not protect against systemic adverse effects, however it may be that the EC formulation causes fewer GI side effects though literature is conflicting.
 If patients have GI risk factors, they should be prescribed a PPI in combination with an NSAID, as an EC preparation may not provide sufficient protection against systemic effects.
-The show of the sufficient protection against systemic effects.
+1